davepaulsanders/Employee-Tracker/README.md

 source db/seeds.sql
 ```

-You must also create a .env file and add your MYSQL password as described in .env.EXAMPLE.
+You must also create a .env file and add your MYSQL host, username, and password as described in .env.EXAMPLE.

+Next, run `npm start` to run the application.

 ## Technologies